-Students must also complete a minimum of 15 hours of Community Service each year, based on a plan they develop during weekly guidance meetings to advance to the next grade.
+Students must also complete a minimum of 15 hours of Community Service each year, based on a plan they develop during weekly guidance meetings.
 Community service should be completed with a non-profit organization and with prior approval from a school administrator.
 Students are responsible for taking advantage of service opportunities to complete the 15 hours.

 Students who completed community service hours during the summer months of July and August must submit those hours during the first 2 weeks of September.
 Any other community service hours completed outside of Common Ground must be submitted within two weeks of date of service thereafter.
 Hours not submitted within the 2-weeks of service will not be accepted.
-Students must have completed at least 7.5 hours by January 19, 2017 and the remaining 7.5 hours by June 23, 2017.
+Students must have completed at least 7.5 hours by January 24, 2020 and the remaining 7.5 hours by June 30, 2020.

 Students must achieve a minimum level of proficiency on state mastery tests in order to graduate.
-Students unable to achieve mastery in SATs will have to demonstrate mastery through the portfolio measures on which teachers assess them throughout their four years in high school.
+Students unable to achieve mastery in SATs and the NGSS Science exam will have to demonstrate mastery through the portfolio measures on which teachers assess them throughout their four years in high school.